 Clouds are one of the crucial components of the hydrological and energy cycles and thus affecting the global climate.
-Their special role in Arctic regions is linked to their influence on the radiation budget.
+Their special importance in Arctic regions is defined by cloud's influence on the radiation budget.
 Arctic clouds usually occur at low altitudes and often contain highly concentrated tiny liquid drops.
-During winter, spring, and autumn periods such clouds tend to conserve the long-wave radiation in the atmosphere which results in a warming of the Arctic climate.
+During winter, spring, and autumn periods such clouds tend to conserve the long-wave radiation in the atmosphere and, thus, produce warming of the Arctic climate.
 In summer though clouds efficiently scatter the solar radiation back to space and, therefore, induce a cooling effect.
 An accurate characterization of the net effect of clouds on the Arctic climate requires long-term and precise observations.
 However, only a few measurement sites exist which perform continuous, vertically resolved observations of clouds in the Arctic, e.g. in Alaska, Canada, and Greenland.
 These sites typically make use of a combination of different ground-based remote sensing instruments, e.g. cloud radar, ceilometer and microwave radiometer in order to characterize clouds.

-Within the (AC)3 project comprehensive observations of the atmospheric column are performed at the German-French Research Station AWIPEV at Ny-Ålesund, Svalbard.
-Ny-Ålesund is located in the warmest part of the Arctic where climate is significantly influenced by diabatic heating from the warm ocean [1].
+Within the Transregional Collaborative Research Center (TR 172) "Arctic Amplification: Climate Relevant Atmospheric and Surface Processes, and Feedback Mechanisms (AC)3" (www.ac3-tr.de) comprehensive observations of the atmospheric column are performed at the German-French Research Station AWIPEV at Ny-Ålesund, Svalbard.
+Ny-Ålesund is located in the warmest part of the Arctic where climate is significantly influenced by adiabatic heating from the warm ocean (Maturilli, et al., 2016).
 Thus, measurements at Ny-Ålesund will complement our understanding of cloud formation and development in the Arctic.

 This particular study is devoted to the characterization of the cloud macro- and microphysical properties at Ny-Ålesund and of the atmospheric conditions, under which these clouds form and develop.
 To this end, the information of the various instrumentation at the AWIPEV observatory is synergistically analysed: information about the thermodynamic structure of the atmosphere is obtained from long-term radiosonde launches.
 In addition, continuous vertical profiles of temperature and humidity are provided by the microwave radiometer HATPRO.
 A set of active remote sensing instruments performs cloud observations at Ny-Ålesund: a ceilometer and a Doppler lidar operating since 2011 and 2013, respectively, are now complemented with a novel 94 GHz FMCW cloud radar.
-As a first step, the CLOUDNET algorithms, including a target categorization and classification, are applied to the observations.[2]
+As a first step, the CLOUDNET algorithms, including a target categorization and classification, are applied to the observations (Illingworth et al., 2007).